Advantour Scheduled Uzbekistan Tours 2013

 Handicrafts and souvenirs

 At the customs checkpoint the customs officer might request to see any handicrafts and souvenir items you have bought in order to ensure you are not illegally exporting items of cultural value or antiques.
 If you are bringing such items out of the country be sure to have proper documentation.
 For other souvenirs, it's a good idea to have a receipt or certificate from the shop that states that the item is mass-produced.
 If you don't have a certificate, there is an expert from the Ministry of Culture of Uzbekistan on duty at the airport who is tasked with inspecting suspected items.
 An "inspection fee" must be paid on site; the amount of the fee depends on the nature and value of item being inspected.
-During your trip to Uzbekistan it is advised to keep receipts and request certificates of items that may have cultural value and/or look like antique.
+When making purchases during your travel in Uzbekistan it is advised to keep receipts and request certificates of items that may have cultural value and/or look like antique.
 Items that have cultural value and souvenirs out of Uzbekistan:

 - Antique items (carpets, ceramics, suzanis, musical instruments, paintings, etc) that were created 50 (fifty) or more years ago are not allowed to be taken out of Uzbekistan.